Federal Stafford LoansFAQs | Capitilization of Interest

 Aggregate Federal Direct Stafford Loan Limits

 The loan maximum for OSU-CHS Medical students is $224,000 minus any aggregate Subsidized Stafford

 Use of Loan Money

 You must use the loan money for authorized educational expenses for attendance at the school that certified your eligibility for the time period shown on your disclosure statement.
 Authorized expenses include the following:

 - Commuting expenses

 Federal regulations require that Stafford Loan aid be disbursed evenly over the number of payment periods for which the student is enrolled (in this case, semesters).
 OSU-CHS students attend two semesters per academic year.
 Each student's total Stafford loan balances will be divided by the number of semesters they attend OSU-CHS.
 Aid is disbursed via electronic funds transfer (EFT) to the student's account at the bursar's office before the start of each semester.

 If this is your first student loan under the Federal Family Education Loan (FFEL) Program, you must receive entrance counseling before the first disbursement of your unsubsidized Federal Stafford Loan can be made.

-Loan money will be applied directly to your OSU student account in the bursar's office a few days prior to the start of each quarter.
+Loan money will be applied directly to your OSU student account in the bursar's office a few days prior to the start of each semester.
 We expect that your overage amounts will be processed by the bursar's office and delivered to you near the end of the first week of classes.
+Please come prepared financially to cover your first month of living expenses each fall.
 We strongly suggest that you sign up to have your overage amounts sent by direct deposit to your personal bank account.
 This will ensure that you receive your overage money more quickly than if it was to be mailed to you by paper check.

 Change of StatusYou must notify OSU-CHS and/or lender of certain changes.